tlevine/cgitrepos/readme.md

 cgitrepos file, and the "something.json" should be a JSON file that represents the "something" as follows.

-* The root of the JSON is a list containing sections and repositories.
+The root of the JSON is a list containing only repositories, and repositories are represented as associative arrays.
+Order of the list does not matter.
-* Sections of the cgitrepos file are represented as lists containing repositories..
-* Repositories are represented as dictoinaries.

 If a cgitrepos file looks like this,

+    repo.url=chainsaw
+    repo.path=/home/tlevine/chainsaw.git

+    section=elephant
     repo.url=foo
     repo.path=/home/tlevine/foo.git

 the repositories dictionary should look like this.

-    { "url": "foo",
+    [ { "url": "foo",
+        "path": "/home/tlevine/bar.git",
+        "section": "elephant"
+      },
+      { "url": "chainsaw",
-      "path": "/home/tlevine/foo.git"
+        "path": "/home/tlevine/chickenkiller.git",
+        "section": ""
       }
+    ]

-That is, the left side of the equal sign in the cgitrepos file corresponds to the key in the repositories dictionary, and the right side of the equal sign corresponds to the value in the dictionary.
+That is, the left side of the equal sign in the cgitrepos file, without the "repo." prefix, corresponds to the key in the repositories dictionary, and the right side of the equal sign corresponds to the value in the dictionary.